BOZEMAN TRAIL MUSEUM

 Open Memorial Day & Labor Day also

-Meetings held 4th Sunday - Sept through May
+Meetings usually held 4th Sunday - Sept through May

 Pot luck lunch @1:00~program @2:00